miwamoto/w205-final-project-1/README.md

 ## Setup

 This project requires a custom AMI with pre-installed software.
 Please check with Zach Ingbretsen to receive the AMI if you do not already have access.
+Use a "medium" or higher machine to run the code.

 ### Git
 Please run this on every new AMI version